What is enterprise backup?

 Also known as remote backup, cloud backup is a remote service that allows users to create a copy of critical files, keep them in storage, and make them available for recovery in case of data loss.
 All of these happens in a cloud environment with the hosting provider handling security as well as your data backup management.
 The “cloud” itself means a network of computers or resources that work together in cyberspace.

 There is no question as to whether backing up data is critical or not.
 It’s only about if you don’t.
 It will be a situation that may turn out to be a make or break for you and your business, wherein backing up data becomes as natural as breathing to a human as much as it is the lifeline of your enterprise.
-It has always been an essential component of your data infrastructural security, as well as a failsafe for any kind of data scenario and disaster recovery process.
+It has always been an essential component of your data infrastructural security, as well as a failsafe for any kind of data scenario and disaster recovery solutions & process.

 Most backup providers nowadays currently rely on the trusted “3-2-1” method of backing up your precious information.
 Held as an industry standard, it simply means 3 backups that are stored on 2 different types of media, and 1 copy that is stored off-site.
 These are necessary multi-level duplications that increase the chances of preserving your data as well as lessening, if not, eliminating the risk of the total loss of stored information.